Church Worker Employers

 Before deciding which section to use, make sure you understand how Section 75 works, and the impact this might have when you stop using CWPF as your pension scheme.

-Membership criteria – who can I enrol?
+Who can I enrol?

-Anyone can join our Church Worker schemes if they are:
+Anyone can join if they are:

 1. over 16, and,